-Like western medicine, the first step to successful treatment with acupuncture Fort Lauderdale is proper diagnosis.
+Like western medicine, the first step to successful treatment with acupuncture Bellmore is proper diagnosis.
 Once the syndromes (the nature of illness) are diagnosed, the TCM practitioner has already formed an opinion on the pathogenic factors, pathogenesis, location, and prognosis.

 Some acupuncturists pay more attention to the syndromes than the disease itself.
 This means that if they find the same disease in a number of patients and determine that they have different syndromes, they treat each case differently.
 For example, two female patients each have polycystic ovarian syndromes (PCOS), but one patient’s PCOS is caused by Spleen and Kidney Deficiency, and the other by Liver Qi Stagnation.
 In treating each of these patients, they would use very different acupuncture points and herbs.